ajaykrishnan23/Atomic-Inventory-Analysis/README.md

 3. **Error Resilience**:
    - Incorporates a retry mechanism to handle and recover from errors during code generation and execution.
-   - Provides feedback loops to the LLM, improving its ability to adapt to unexpected scenarios.

 4. **Customizable Workflow**:
    - The script is modular and built natively, allowing for easy customization of prompts, directory structures, and retry logic.